How to Make Natural Mosquito Repellent

 Here's how to create an inexpensive mosquito repellent that will keep the bugs at bay and your bank account happy.

-Having a problem with mosquitoes in your yard?
-It’s a problem for many of us each year.
+Have a problem with mosquitoes in your yard?
+Mosquitos are an issue for many of us each year.
 To keep these winged pests at bay, try a DIY homemade mosquito repellent for your yard.
 Many mosquito repellent recipes can be made with simple ingredients you likely already have at home.

 Making a Homemade Mosquito Repellent

-Just like you, mosquitoes find certain scents repulsive, according to Mosquito Magnet, a company that helps consumers fight the pests.
+Just like you, mosquitoes find certain scents repulsive.
 Those scents include citronella, peppermint, basil, garlic, lemon balm, lavender, marigold, catnip, rosemary and eucalyptus.
 When making a homemade mosquito repellent for your yard, keep these scents in mind.

 Mouthwash and Beer Mosquito Repellent